The supply of ships and aircraft: Supply of parts and equipment

 This means that for such supplies made to persons other than Government departments the VAT treatment of the supply of goods and the supply of services is the same, ie zero-rated.
 However, for supplies made to a Government department the VAT treatment of the supply of goods and the supply of services is different and, therefore, it is necessary to distinguish between them.
-Nothing in this Information Sheet affects tax reliefs for overseas Governments or States which are provided for elsewhere in VAT law or other legal provisions.
+Nothing in this guidance affects tax reliefs for overseas Governments or States which are provided for elsewhere in VAT law or other legal provisions.

 If the contract is for a single supply, suppliers should determine whether it is a supply of goods (standard-rated) or services (zero-rated).
 If the contract is for multiple supplies, suppliers need to determine the VAT treatment for each of those separate supplies.

 - if a part or piece of equipment is to be removed and disposed of and replaced by a new part, although there may be an associated amount of service, that is a supply of goods and it is standard-rated

 - if an unserviceable part or piece of equipment is replaced by a reconditioned part or piece of equipment, this is a service and it is zero-rated